7 Warning Signs of Gaslighting in Relationships and How to Stop It

 Having the kind of relationship that you know you deserve is impossible with a narcissist.
 Narcissists have an all-about-me agenda and the emotional span of Peter Pan.

 The key to putting an end to gaslighting abuse is realizing that at the root of happy/fleeting moments (and the crumbs you’ve become so grateful for), lies abusive and painful MANIPULATION.
+Maintaining control over your emotional reaction is crucial when dealing with a gaslighter.
 It is manipulation and abuse that you will be saying goodbye to – not the soulmate that you’re convinced you can’t live without.

 How do you stop gaslighting and say goodbye?